 Property owners receiving the unwanted ads may complete a citizen complaint form against the unwanted ads being placed on their property; the ad must be enclosed with the complaint form and sent to the Director of Enforcement, NYC Department of Sanitation, c/o Unsolicited Advertisement Enforcement, 1824 Shore Parkway, Brooklyn, NY 11214.

-Complaint forms can be received by contacting 311 or visiting the Department of Sanitation’s website at www.nyc.gov/sanitation.
-Complainants may be contacted by the Environmental Control Board to provide testimony about the unwanted ads.
+Complaint forms can be received by contacting 311 or visiting the Department of Sanitation’s website at www.nyc.go

 The board routinely receives complaints about sanitation issues, and one of the most prolific complaints concern dog walkers, who do not clean up after their canine friends.